CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Royal_Analysis.md

 # Chlorophyll and Phaeophytin

-This data does not include all chlorophyll data, because of ambiguities of labeling in the source data.See “DEP\_Nutrients\_Preparation.Rmd” for details.
+This data does not include all chlorophyll data, because of ambiguities of labeling in the source data.
+See “DEP\_Nutrients\_Preparation.Rmd” for details.

 ``` r